men welcome too!

-If you're wondering, like everyone else(!) what to get your loved ones when their anniversary comes up, send us an email and we'll send you full lists - no charge !
+If you're wondering, like most folks, what to get your loved ones when anniversary dates come up, email us and we'll send you full lists - no charge !

 First impressions matter.
 Love at first sight may be a myth, but those first few moments are vital when you're out to impress.
 People can't help but form an immediate opinion of you based on your appearance, your body language and the way you're dressed, and this opinion helps to determine whether they hang around long enough to get to know you better.